-Camping antics, going stage-to-stage, catching sunsets and sunrises.
+Camping antics, running stage-to-stage, catching sunsets and sunrises.
 Earth Garden is a four-day festival that brings together Malta’s musical communities in a very charming way.

 I join forces with our festival clan and meet new members along the way.
-One of them is my newly befriended rave buddy from Poland.
+One of them is my new rave buddy from Poland.
 When you find a mate that is mad like you, it’s a beautiful thing.